imrany/environment-monitor/README.md

 if you don't know how to upload a sketch to an Arduino board, check more here [https://wiki-content.arduino.cc/en/Guide/ArduinoUno](https://wiki-content.arduino.cc/en/Guide/ArduinoUno)

+After uploading the sketch to the two board, you connect them. [connect Arduino UNO to Arduino Nano esp32](https://youtu.be/_A2KwuiE7Ww)

 On another laptop run the `Server` folder

 #### WiFi Configuration on ESP32: